soundasleep/cmis/README.txt

  Settings:
+  * enabled
-  * enabled - synchronization state for current drupal content type
+      - synchronization state for current drupal content type
       - mandatory
+  * cmis_repositoryId
-  * cmis_repositoryId - repository id or alias
+      - repository id or alias
-                      - optional, deaults to 'default' CMIS repository
+      - optional, defaults to 'default' CMIS repository
+  * cmis_type
-  * cmis_type - CMIS type used by sync process for CMIS objects synchronized with Drupal nodes
+      - CMIS type used by sync process for CMIS objects synchronized with Drupal nodes
       - optional, defaults to 'cmis:document'
   * cmis_folderId, cmis_folderPath
       - CMIS folder used as destination for CMIS objects synchronized with Drupal nodes
       - mandatory
+  * content_field
-  * content_field - Drupal node field that will be considered as content.
+      - Drupal node field that will be considered as content.
       - optional, defaults to 'body'
+  * content_format
-  * content_format - Machine name of the text format that the content_field will be
+      - Machine name of the text format that the content_field will be saved as
-                  - saved as, defaults to 'filtered_html'
+      - optional, defaults to 'filtered_html'
+  * fields
-  * fields - field sync map.
+      - field sync map.
 Which Drupal field should sync with which CMIS property.
-           - optional, defaults to 'array('title' => 'cmis:name')`'
+      - optional, defaults to `array('title' => 'cmis:name')`
+  * deletes
-  * deletes - if TRUE, sync process will delete drupal nodes if CMIS objects have been deleted and vice versa
+      - if TRUE, sync process will delete drupal nodes if CMIS objects have been deleted and vice versa
       - optional, default: 'FALSE'
+  * subfolders
-  * subfolders - if TRUE, CMIS objects under cmis_folderId will also be synchronized.
+      - if TRUE, CMIS objects under cmis_folderId will also be synchronized.
       - optional, default: 'FALSE'
+  * full_sync_next_cron
-  * full_sync_next_cron - if TRUE, at next cron run, sync process will synchronize all CMIS objects under cmis_folderId not only the recent changed items
+      - if TRUE, at next cron run, sync process will synchronize all CMIS objects under cmis_folderId, not only the recent changed items
       - optional, default: 'FALSE'
+  * cmis_sync_cron_enabled
-  * cmis_sync_cron_enabled - if TRUE, CMIS to Drupal sync will be triggered by cron.
+      - if TRUE, CMIS to Drupal sync will be triggered by cron.
       - useful if sync process is triggered by another event
       - optional, default: 'TRUE'
+  * cmis_sync_nodeapi_enabled
-  * cmis_sync_nodeapi_enabled - if TRUE, Drupal to CMIS sync will be triggered by nodeapi's insert, update, and delete operations
+      - if TRUE, Drupal to CMIS sync will be triggered by nodeapi's insert, update, and delete operations
       - useful if sync process is triggered by another event.
       - optional, default: 'TRUE'

- Fields sync setting syntax:
+Syntax for setting the `fields` for sync:
   * short hand syntax:

 $conf['cmis_sync_map']['page']['fields'] = array(
   'title' => 'cmis:name',
-  'custom_cck_field' => 'some cmis custom property'
+  'custom_cck_field' => 'some cmis custom property',
 )

   * long hand syntax